How Do I Stop Overthinking Everything?

 Why do I overthink everything?

 Because your brain is trying to create safety or certainty.
-Overthinking is your mind trying to protect you from discomfort.
+Overthinking is protection, not failure.

 How do I stop spiraling when it starts?

 Interrupt the pattern.
 Move your body.
-Write things down.
+Write it out.
 Call someone.
-You just need a pattern break.
+Break the loop.

 Why does overthinking feel so personal?